vdsou/robson-bot/README.md

 - Show some cute kitty cat images.

 Most of the commands are stored in a MongoDB database.
-I decided to split the project into two main peaces:
+I decided to split the project into two main parts:

 - An **API** which its endpoints are going to be consumed by Robson own webpage, like his frontend and also the Bot himself.
 - A **discord Bot** build in Javascript along with discord.js which is a powerful Node.js module that allows you to interact with the Discord API very easily.